 Do you need injections for Vietnam?

 Seek the advice of your healthcare provider before travelling to Vietnam, particularly if you are visiting more rural areas of the country.
 Getting vaccinated can take several weeks for a course of 2 or 3 injections if needed.
-See our planning your health care for the travel section for more advice on this.

 Do you need to take malaria tablets for Vietnam?